• Skip to primary navigation

 Serving Ideas

-• Sausage rolls – pork and apple or vegetarian sausage rolls
+• Sausage rolls or vegetarian sausage rolls

 • Soft milk bread